Updated December 1, 2022

 4. Test Your Smoke Alarms and Carbon Monoxide Detectors

 It is very important to make sure that all of your smoke alarms and carbon monoxide detectors are functioning properly before you light fires in your home fireplace.
 If cold air reverse flows down through your chimney and into your fireplace, carbon monoxide and smoke can easily start building up inside your house.
-Carbon monoxide detectors and smoke alarms can help alert you if the levels of these air pollutants builds up to a dangerous level.
+Carbon monoxide detectors and smoke alarms can help alert you if the levels of these air pollutants build up to a dangerous level.

 5. Use Proper Fire Starting Techniques